baresi687/workflow-ca/README.md

 ## Requirements for `JEST : unit tests` 🤔

-- The logInUser function returns a valid token when provided with valid credentials
+- The `logInUser` function returns a valid token when provided with valid credentials
-- The logout function clears the token from browser storage
+- The `logoutUser` function clears the token from browser storage
-- The `create post function` creates a new item on the API (You need to check if the item is created from the API response)
+- The `createPost` function creates a new item on the API (You need to check if the item is created from the API response)

 ## Requirements for `end-to-end tests` 🤔